maylortaylor/video_editor/README.md

 - **No fade in/out for logo by default (can be added if needed).**
 - **Filter graph construction is now compatible with FFmpeg's requirements.**
 - **Script prints debug output for the logo filter.**
+- **Added thumbnail support with customizable duration and scaling options.**

 ## Examples